-We make an interesting observation that the possible collisions are different when the nozzle moves uphill and downhill; see Figure 4.
-When it moves uphill (left), it may collide with the printed part because the point on the right side of the outlet (green dot) is closest to the layer printed below.
-This collision can be avoided by restricting the slope angle of the path to θ{outlet} .
-When the nozzle moves downhill (right), it needs to be raised by t to avoid collision between layers at the point on the right side of the outlet (green dot) and the current layer.
+side of the outlet (green dot) and the current layer.
 There is no need to define any slope angle for the case of downhill movement because the nozzle is raised.
 Finally, we set the upper bound of the slope angle of the path to $\theta{max} = \min(\theta{nozzle}, \theta{object}, \theta{outlet})$.
 Note that this is a local constraint.
 The global collision caused because the height of the printed model exceeds the length of the nozzle is not considered.
 The solution to this is provided in Section 5.

-Support structure constraint.
+Support Structure Constraint.
 We impose restrictions on the support structures for the surface models because they degrade the quality of the surface [Hergel et al. 2019].
-For surface models that are not self-supporting, we decouple the fabrication of the intact model from that of the support structures, i.e., we pre-print the support structures and install them during fabrication.
-This requires that the support structures be located on the ground, and form a volume of the height field related to the orientation of printing.
+For surface models that are not self-supporting, we decouple the fabrication of the intact model from that of the support structures-that is, we pre-print the support structures and install them during fabrication.
+This requires that the support structures be located on the ground and form a volume of the height field related to the orientation of printing.
 This is because the support structures placed on the model may induce too large a weight for the printed shell to bear.
-We decompose such models into multiple patches and assemble them after fabrication (an example is shown in Figure 21).
+We decompose such models into multiple patches and assemble them after fabrication (an example is shown later in this paper).

-3.2 One-path patch (OPP)
+3.2 One-Path Patch

-Recall that we aim to maximize continuity by decomposing the input model of the shell into the minimal number of printable "one-path patches" (OPPs).
-We first define a segment as: a component of a layer with two endpoints, and a contour as: a closed component without endpoints.
-With respect to the direction of printing, a manifold surface patch is a printable OPP iff 1) there exists a set of slicing layers, where each layer orthogonal to the direction of printing intersects the patch to form a single segment, or (contour) 2) the resulting intersecting segments/contours satisfy the constraints on fabrication.
+Recall that we aim to maximize continuity by decomposing the input model of the shell into the minimal number of printable OPPs.
+We first define a segment as a component of a layer with two endpoints and a contour as a closed component without endpoints.
+With respect to the direction of printing, a manifold surface patch is a printable OPP iff (1) there exists a set of slicing layers, where each layer orthogonal to the direction of printing intersects the patch to form a single segment, or (contour) (2) the resulting intersecting segments/contours satisfy the constraints on fabrication.
 We deliberately choose the height of a low-resolution layer to render the printing paths more visible.
 Three types of OPP can be defined according to the slicing layers: (I) only flat layers, (II) only curved layers, and a (III) combination of I and II.
 They are called I-OPP, II-OPP, and III-OPP, respectively, and are shown in Figure 5.
 Curved layers of the OPPs consider the constraints on thickness and the slope angle.